domesticatedviking/TextyMcSpeechy/TTS_dojo_guide.md

 ## TODO:
 - currently the only way to change training parameters and sampling rates is to edit the the scripts in `yourvoice_dojo/scripts`.
+- implement better error handling when one script in the workflow fails
+- clean the dojo after an aborted training attempt
+- tidy up output while training processes are running